kensanata/just-halberds/Halberts.md

 ## Combat

-The combat is divided into rounds.
-Everyone may attack, cast magic, or do anything else 1×/turn.
-All participants announce their action , roll the dice and evaluate.
+Combat is divided into rounds.
+Everyone may attack, cast magic, or do something else 1×/round.
+All participants announce their action, roll the dice and evaluate.
 Everything happens at the same time.

 > Example: Adalric casts chain lightning and he is protected by the rain.
-> A goblin has recognized him anyway and shoots at him with his bow.
-The goblin has attack 5.
-Claudia rolls 6 – and
+> A goblin has seen him anyway and shoots at him with his bow.
+The goblin
-> 6 ≰ 5: misses!
+> has attack 5.
+Claudia rolls 6 – and 6 ≰ 5: misses!

 In certain role-playing games, fighting is a big part of the game.
 In this game, after one round, perhaps half of those involved are already on the ground.
 War is terrible.
 Most of the time it's about avoiding the fight.

-> Example: Brunhilde has 10 strength, 6 dexterity, 9 stamina, and Fighting-1.
+> Example: Brunhilde has 10 strength, 6 dexterity, 9 endurance, and
+> Fighting-1.
-> She tries to reach the farm, but two goblins are hot on her trail.
-She turns to fight.
-First round: Berta rolls 6
+> She tries to reach the farm, but two goblins are hot on her tail.
-> and hits because 6 ≤ 10+1.
-Claudia rolls 5 and 6, two hits for
+> She turns to fight.
+First round: Berta rolls 6 and hits because 6 ≤ 10+1.
-> the goblins, since 6 ≤ 9.
-With the first hit, chance decides which
+> Claudia rolls 5 and 6, two hits for the goblins, since 6 ≤ 9.
-> attribute Brunhilde must reduce: Berta rolls
+> With the first hit, chance decides which attribute Brunhilde must reduce:
-> a 4, ie Dexterity.
-Claudia rolls a 5, leaving Brunhilde only
+> Berta rolls a 4, which is Dexterity.
+Claudia rolls a 5, leaving Brunhilde
-> one point conscious, since 6-5=1, the second hit deducts
+> conscious by just one point since 6-5=1, the second hit she deducts from
-> from her Endurance (9-5=4).
-One of the goblins dies (
+> her Endurance (9-5=4).
+One of the goblins faints (Endurance-1), but the other
-> Stamina-1), but the other still stands.
+> still stands.

 When an advantage is gained through tactics, the result is often a surprise round where the opponent cannot strike back.
 That can